Top tips for choosing private health insurance

 • Are there any hereditary health conditions in your family that could impact you?

-• Are you planning on starting a family and will you require access to obstetrics cover?
+• Are you planning on starting a family and so will want obstetrics cover?
 Remember, this cover is subject to the 12-month waiting period.

 • Do you also need to take out health insurance for partners or children?

-• What kinds of out-of-hospital services do you regularly use that may be included on an extras policy?
+• What kinds of out-of-hospital services or therapies do you regularly use that may be included on an extras policy?

 Private health insurance is all about giving yourself more options for treatment when you need them.
 As such, you’ll need to ask yourself these questions again in the future to make sure your cover still works for you.